-The Hop Cottontail’s flattened head is broader than the Gigi’s, allowing it to knead more of my G-spot’s surface area.
-At the same time, it’s more rounded and less severely hooked than the LELO Ella or Picobong Moka.
-The Ella’s abruptly squared head tended to miss my G-spot and aim a bit past it— which works for plenty of people, but not me.
+The flattened head of the Blush Hop Cottontail is broader than the Gigi's, allowing it to knead more of my G‑spot's surface area.
+At the same time, it's more rounded and less severely hooked than the LELO Ella or Picobong Moka.
+The Ella's abruptly squared head tended to miss my G‑spot and aim a bit past it— which works for plenty of people, but not me.

-And the Cottontail would have been up there if my preferences hadn’t changed so much.
-I used to like rigid G-spot earthquakes and annihilators.
-That was my brand: I had a vagina of steel.
-My cervix still loves the bludgeonly njoy Eleven, and my G-spot still likes the relatively indirect stimulation of the Eleven’s rounded head.
+I love rigid G‑spot earthquakes and annihilators.
+That's my brand: I have a vagina of steel.
+My cervix still loves the bludgeon-like njoy Eleven.
+My G‑spot still likes the wooden Lumberjill Grace's pressure and the stainless steel Eleven's rounded head.

 My past self's dream rabbit vibrator

-But the most important thing I do know is that, if I had received the Hop Cottontail just two months earlier, my review would have told you that there was nothing majorly wrong with this vibrator.
+The most important thing I know about this vibe is that, if I had received the Hop Cottontail any earlier, I would only have three gripes:

 Blush Novelties Hop Cottontail rabbit vibrator measurements